Flannery O'Connor: Letters

 Throughout her life, O'Connor maintained a wide correspondence with writers that included Robert Lowell and Elizabeth Bishop, English professor Samuel Ashley Brown, Catholic nun and literary critic M. Bernetta Quinn, and playwright Maryat Lee.
 After her death, a selection of her letters, edited by her friend Sally Fitzgerald, was published as The Habit of Being.
-Much of O'Connor's best-known writing on religion, writing, and the South is contained in these and other letters.

 In 1955, Betty Hester, an Atlanta file clerk, wrote O'Connor a letter, expressing admiration for her work.
 Hester's letter drew O'Connor's attention, and they corresponded frequently.
 For The Habit of Being, Hester provided Fitzgerald with all the letters she received from O'Connor but requested that her identity be kept private.
 She was identified only as "A." The complete collection of the unedited letters between O'Connor and Hester was unveiled by Emory University in May 2007.
 The letters had been given to the university in 1987 with the stipulation that they not be released to the public for 20 years.

-Emory University also contains the more than 600 letters O'Connor wrote to her mother, Regina.
+Emory University's collection also contains the more than 600 letters O'Connor wrote to her mother, Regina.
 O'Connor wrote to her mother nearly every day while she was pursuing her literary career in Iowa City, New York, and Massachusetts.
-Some of her letters describe "travel itineraries and plumbing mishaps, ripped stockings and roommates with loud radios," as well as her request for the homemade mayonnaise of her childhood.
+Some of her letters describe "travel itineraries and plumbing mishaps, ripped stockings and roommates with loud radios", as well as her request for the homemade mayonnaise of her childhood.

 Visual arts

-O'Connor was an avid cartoonist and painter, "I don't know how to write," she once said.
+O'Connor was an avid cartoonist and painter, "I don't know how to write", she once said.
 "But I can draw."
-In 2023, two barrels full of paintings on wood tile by O'Connor were discovered, hidden it was thought by her trustees who were worried it would distract from her fame as a writer.
+In 2023, two barrels full of paintings on wood tile by O'Connor were discovered.
+It was thought they were hidden by her trustees who were worried it would distract from her fame as a writer.